danfuzz/samizdat/doc/language-guide/04-operators.md

 **Note:** The difference between `x[y, z]` and `x[y][z]` is that it is not an error in the former for `x[y]` to be void, whereas in the latter `x[y]` being void would be a fatal error.

-#### Access collection by string literal &mdash; `expression.name`

-Similar to defining map keys literally, as a shorthand one can index into maps by literal string key by placing the literal key after the map, separated by a dot.
-If the key has the token syntax for an identifier, then double quotes are optional.

-If the value to be indexed has a deeper structure to be accessed, additional literal keys may be appended to the expression, again separated by dots.

-The meanings of `expression.name` and `expression["name"]` are identical.
-Similarly, the meanings of `expression.name1.name2` and `expression["name1", "name2"]` are identical.

 #### Convert Value-or-void to list &mdash; `expression?`